 Sara Fain, Esq.

 Sara Fain served as Executive Director of the Everglades Law Center from 2010-2014.
-She moved to the San Francisco area in 2014, where she currently heads Greenbelt Alliance’s campaigns and programs to safeguard the Bay Area’s natural and working lands.
+She moved to the San Francisco area in 2014, where she currently works as an immigration attorney with the International Institute of the Bay Area.
 In addition to her time as our Executive Director, she also served as Program Manager for the National Parks Conservation Association from 2005-2010.
 Sara received a joint JD/MA, magna cum laude, from the University of Miami, with a focus on coastal and ocean law and policy.